Lucky Eagle Shooting Suspect Named as Keryan Jones, Ex-National Guardsman

 • Authorities confirm two victims dead, five critically injured

-The suspect in a shooting that left two people dead and five more in a critical condition at the Lucky Eagle Casino in Eagle Pass, Texas, Saturday night has been named as Keryan Jones of San Antonio.
+The suspect in a shooting that left two people dead and five more in a critical condition at the Lucky Eagle Casino in Eagle Pass, Texas, on Saturday night has been named as Keryan Jones of San Antonio.

 Lucky Eagle Casino shooting, Keryan Jones suspect, Eagle Pass Texas news, National Guardsman arrest, Texas casino tragedy